Masjid al-Haram

-Masjid al-Haram (ٱَلْمَسْجِدُ ٱلْحَرَام), also known as the Grand Mosque or the Great Mosque of Mecca, is a mosque enclosing the vicinity of the Kaaba in Mecca, in the Mecca Province of Saudi Arabia.
-It is a site of pilgrimage in the Hajj, which every Muslim must do at least once in their lives if able, and is also the main phase for the ʿUmrah, the lesser pilgrimage that can be undertaken any time of the year.
+Masjid al-Haram (ٱَلْمَسْجِدُ ٱلْحَرَام), also known as the Sacred Mosque or the Great Mosque of Mecca, is considered to be the most significant mosque in Islam.
+It encloses the vicinity of the Kaaba in Mecca, in the western region of Saudi Arabia.
+It is among the pilgrimage sites associated with the Hajj, which every Muslim must perform at least once in their lives if able.
+It is also the main site for the performance of ʿUmrah, the lesser pilgrimage that can be undertaken any time of the year.
 The rites of both pilgrimages include circumambulating the Kaaba within the mosque.
-The Great Mosque includes other important significant sites, including the Black Stone, the Zamzam Well, Maqam Ibrahim, and the hills of Safa and Marwa.
+The Great Mosque includes other important significant sites, such as the Black Stone, the Zamzam Well, Maqam Ibrahim, and the hills of Safa and Marwa.